 Popularly known as the "Paradise on the Earth" the state is world famous for its scenic splendour, snow-capped mountains, plentiful wildlife, exquisite monuments, hospitable people and local handicraft.
 Your trip to Jammu and Kashmir will be the most fulfilled and memorable journey ever as the state not only appeals you with its scenic beauty and snow-covered mountain ranges, but the adventure sports will take you to a different world.

 If spirituality is on your mind and your itinerary as well, Tungnath is just your kind of place.
 It is an ancient holy town more than 1000 years old and is popular among pilgrims and devotees.
-It comprises of Alaknanda and Mandakini river valleys or 'Lord of Peaks' as they are referred to.
+It is one of the most beautiful places in India and it comprises of Alaknanda and Mandakini river valleys or 'Lord of Peaks' as they are referred to.

 Basking under the glory of nature, Nanda Devi trek is one of the major attractions of Garhwal region in Uttarakhand.
 It is a trans-Himalayan trek, which embarks from Munsiyari, perched at an altitude of 2290 m.
 The trek is quite amusing that leads to the higher Himalayan region adorned with mysterious nature’s beauty.